 The ambition to leave no one behind involves looking at whether the goals are being met for all parts of society, not just for the average citizen.
 As one contribution towards this, we have adapted our 2017 Study methodology to assess the distance that OECD countries need to travel in order to reach the SDG targets for children and young people.

-Child well-being and the Sustainable Development Goals: How far are OECD countries from reaching the targets for children and young people?
+Full working paper: Child well-being and the Sustainable Development Goals: How far are OECD countries from reaching the targets for children and young people?
 Marguerit, D., G. Cohen and C. Exton (2018), OECD Statistics Working Papers, No. 2018/05, OECD Publishing, Paris.

 Applying a gender lens to the SDGs: how far are OECD countries from achieving targets for women and girls

 Gender equality is one of the overarching principles of the 2030 Agenda, with both a dedicated goal (goal 5) as well as the aim of leaving no-one behind, which runs through all 17 SDGs.
 In order to address this, and building on the Measuring Distance to the SDG Targets report and methodology, we present an analysis of the distance to achieving SDG targets for women and girls.

 Highlights: Applying a Gender Lens on the SDGs: How are Women & Girls Doing?